syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types/error-bar-chart.md

 For `custom` type,you can customize the error bar depending on the error value by setting the values for `horizontalPositiveErrorValue`, `horizontalNegativeErrorValue`, `verticalPositiveErrorValue` and `verticalNegativeErrorValue`.

 * `horizontalPositiveErrorValue` - This property horizontally depicts the error value in positive direction.
-The default value of `HorizontalErrorValue` is `1`.
+The default value of `horizontalPositiveErrorValue` is `1`.
 * `horizontalNegativeErrorValue` - This property horizontally depicts the error value in negative direction.
-The default value of `HorizontalErrorValue` is `1`.
+The default value of `horizontalNegativeErrorValue` is `1`.
 * `verticalPositiveErrorValue` - This property vertically depicts the error value in positive direction.
-The default value of `VerticalErrorValue` is `3`.
+The default value of `verticalPositiveErrorValue` is `3`.
 * `verticalNegativeErrorValue` - This property vertically depicts the error value in negative direction.
-The default value of `VerticalErrorValue` is `3`.
+The default value of `verticalNegativeErrorValue` is `3`.

 {% highlight dart %}